Selena Gomez May Need A ‘Life-Saving Kidney Transplant,’ According To A New Report

 In October 2015, Selena Gomez told Billboard magazine that she was in jeopardy of having a stroke before she entered a treatment center in Arizona months prior.
 Gomez also revealed that she had gone though chemotherapy as false rumors swirled about her use of drugs.

-Selena Gomez also reportedly entered treatment at the end of last year and before she did, she revealed she was once again facing side effects of her Lupus diagnosis.
+Selena Gomez also reportedly entered treatment at the end of last year and before she did, she revealed she was once again facing side effects of her lupus diagnosis.

-“As many of you know, around a year ago I revealed that I have lupus, an illness that can affect people in different ways,” Selena Gomez told the magazine in her August 30 statement.
+“As many of you know, around a year ago I revealed that I have lupus, an illness that can affect people in different ways,” Selena Gomez told People in an August 30, 2016, statement.
 “I’ve discovered that anxiety, panic attacks and depression can be side effects of lupus, which can present their own challenges.”

 “I want to be proactive and focus on maintaining my health and happiness and have decided that the best way forward is to take some time off.
 Thank you to all my fans for your support.
 You know how special you are to me, but I need to face this head on to ensure I am doing everything possible to be my best.
 I know I am not alone by sharing this, I hope others will be encouraged to address their own issues,” she continued.